Note: This article first appeared in Stud.Jur nr. 5, 2011.

 o If God is omnibenevolent, It wishes to prevent all pain and suffering

-- There is pain and suffering in the world, so logically, God is either ignorant, incapable or unwilling to do anything – not the idea of God most religions like to profess.
+- There is pain and suffering in the world, so logically, God is either ignorant, incapable or unwilling to do anything – not the idea of God most religions like to profess.- There are some possible defences against this argument, though denying evil itself, or limiting God's powers does not seem to be acceptable:

 o Most theists would argue that we are ultimately better off with evil in the world, or that it is possible for them to coexist without contradiction: